-In tennis, the term “Green Ball” refers to a type of tennis ball slightly softer than a regular tennis ball but faster and heavier than an orange ball.
+In tennis, the term “green ball” refers to a type of tennis ball slightly softer than a regular tennis ball but faster and heavier than an orange ball.
 The green ball is typically used in lessons and competitions for children who have progressed beyond the orange ball stage but have yet to be ready to play with a full-sized ball.

-The green ball is part of the International Tennis Federation’s (ITF) “Play and Stay” program, which aims to promote the game of tennis and encourage more young people to take the sport.
+The green ball is part of the International Tennis Federation’s (ITF) “Play and Stay” program, which aims to promote the game of tennis and encourage more young people to take up the sport.
 By using a green ball, coaches and instructors can help create a fun, engaging learning environment that is appropriate for the age and ability of their students and that will encourage them to continue playing and developing their skills over time.

 - Qualified Tennis Coach

 - Net height 0.8-0.914m lower than the regular tennis net

 - Mini Tennis Court (17.68-18.29m)

 For players who are busy with other activities and also want to learn tennis

 For players who are passionate about tennis and want to become tournament tennis players